 We tried training classes, an at home behaviourist, online courses and midnight googling but still nothing seemed to help him.

 That was until…we stripped everything back and focused on his very fundamental needs.
-No more asking him to sit when he saw another dog (because we thought that would get him “under control”, no more “uh-uh” or “no” or “leave it” (all of which just mask the problem instead of addressing the emotions the dog is feeling).
+No more asking him to sit when he saw another dog because we thought that would get him “under control”, no more “uh-uh” or “no” or “leave it” (all of which just mask the problem instead of addressing the emotions the dog is feeling).

 Instead we focused on helping him to feel safe, supported and confident in all areas of life.
-We organised his week into activities that harnessed his natural abilities and we made every, single interaction with us about strengthening our connection together.
+We organised his week into activities that harnessed his natural abilities and we made every, single, interaction with us about strengthening our connection together.

 It’s now been many years since Riggs has shown any of the fear-based and aggressive behaviours he once did.
-He has zero separation anxiety and is confident enough to my demo dog in classes and workshops and a bomb-proof companion in any situaion.
-He’s also a massive cuddle monster, super eager to please and my very best friend.
+He has zero separation anxiety and has been a demo dog supporting thousands of my students across the world.

 This is possible for you and your dog too, whether you are rehabilitating your current dog, rehoming an adult dog, or bringing up a new little puppy.